jfrisella/WistiaAPI/README.md

 ```

-The full list of Resources (Objects) and Actions (Methods) map directly to the Wistia Data Api.
+The full list of Objects and Methods,  map directly to the Wistia Data Api (for the most part).
+Any place wistia uses `list`  we have to use `listOf`, since list is a protected word in php.

 * Projects
 	- listOf